diogovalentte/homarr-iframes/docs/SOURCES.md

 - `CHANGEDETECTIONIO_ADDRESS`: your ChangeDetection.io instance address, like `https://sub.domain.com` or `http://192.168.1.45:8080`.
 - `INTERNAL_CHANGEDETECTIONIO_ADDRESS`: your ChangeDetection.io instance address, like `https://sub.domain.com` or `http://192.168.1.45:8080`.
 - `CHANGEDETECTIONIO_API_KEY`: an access API key used to access your ChangeDetection.io instance API.
 You can get it by going to **Settings -> API -> Generate API Key button**.
 - `CHANGEDETECTIONIO_CHANGED_LAST_HOURS`: number of hours to indicate if the iframe should show a watch change.
-If the watch's last changed time is within the last `x` hours, it'll show the watch, else no.
+If the watch's last changed time is within the last `x` hours, it'll show the watch, else no. Defaults to 24.